Brandon-Ism/Physics-Equations-PINNs/README.md

 ## Literature Review
 For a detailed overview of the literature related to this project, please refer to the [literature review](docs/literature_review/literature_review.md).

+## Additional References
+For additional references and learning materials used throughout the project, please refer to the [additional references](docs/references/additional_references.md).

 ## Presentations
 This section includes my presentations for the project: